East San Fernando Valley Light Rail Transit Project: History

-Locally preferred alternative
+Route selected: Modified Alternative 4

 In June 2018, Metro staff recommended a modified version of Alternative 4, but entirely at grade.
 The underground section between Sherman Way and Roscoe stations was eliminated due to the high costs of tunneling.

 Metro approved the project with $1.3 billion in funds, initiating the final EIR.
 The northern terminus will be the Sylmar/San Fernando Metrolink station.
 The light rail train will run southeast for 2+1/2 mi on San Fernando Road to Van Nuys Boulevard.
 It then heads south on Van Nuys Boulevard for 5 mi reaching the Van Nuys Metrolink station.
 Its southern terminus will be the Van Nuys G Line station near L.A.'s Van Nuys City Hall 2 mi further south.